ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ur fiag was atill there,
+r fiag was atill there,
 Oh, say does the Star Spangled Banner yet wave.
 O&#x27;er the land of the free and the home of the brave.
 2.